CodeByFinn/wpaad/README.md

 # kryptologie
+(german -> cryptography)
 A website about cryptography
+Hi 👋
+We are Finn and Jonathan.
-read all about or project in our [[https://github.com/FinnTheProgrammer/kryptologie.wiki.git| Wiki]]
+A team of junior programmers trying to make a website about cryptography read all about or project in our Wiki

 ## Possible cyphers
 * Caesar Cypher